5jt/dyalog-cookbook/manuscript/14_Services.md

 * In case you are not familiar with `%~dp0`: this stand for "the directory this BAT file was loaded from".
 In other words: as long as the workspace `MyAppService.DWS` (which we have not created yet) is a sibling of the BAT file it will work.
 * The un-install BAT file will check the `errorlevel` variable.
 If it detects an error it will pause so that one can actually see the error message even when we have just double-clicked the BAT file.

-A> When one double-clicks a BAT file in the Windows Explorer a console windows pops up for a split of a second and then disappears, no matter what the circumstances are.In other worse, when something goes wrong one would not know what.
+A> When one double-clicks a BAT file in the Windows Explorer a console windows pops up for a split of a second and then disappears, no matter what the circumstances are.
+In other worse, when something goes wrong, one would not know what.
 A>
 A> Checking the global variable `%ERRORLEVEL%` allows the BAT to execute a `Pause`, allowing us to investigate the error message.
 A>
 A> Whether that makes sense for BATs that are expected to run under program control depends on the circumstances.
-If it does not make sense then the BAT is supposed to return an error code to the calling environment rather than stopping.
+If it does not make sense then the BAT should  return an error code to the calling environment rather than stopping.

 ### "Make" for the Service